Seattle Fatal Car Accident Lawyers

 - $460,695 recovery in a wrongful death claim for fatal traffic accident in Woodinville.

-If you have lost a loved one in a car crash, you should consult with the compassionate Seattle fatal accident attorneys at Hardwick & Pendergast, P.S.
+If you have lost a loved one in a car crash, you should consult with the compassionate Seattle attorneys at Hardwick & Pendergast, P.S.
 We will take care of your legal matters, fight hard for you in and out of court, and use the full scope of our skills and knowledge to get you the compensation you need to move on with your life.
 Let us handle everything so you can concentrate on your emotional recovery.
 For a free, comprehensive consultation, call us today at (888) 228-3860.

 Wrongful death involves the loss of life due to the negligent, reckless, and/or deliberate behavior of another party.
 In order for an attorney to establish a valid Washington wrongful death claim, he or she has to prove the following points in court: